Skip to content

 Verbal & Quantitative Reasoning

 • Progress through the Verbal Reasoning Exam Prep Plan on Atom.
-Quantitative Reasoning questions are included within Verbal Reasoning.
+Quantitative reasoning questions are included within verbal reasoning.

 • Your child should write down any new words they come across in a vocabulary log.
 They should write down the word, along with the definition, a synonym and antonym, and an example of the word being used in a sentence to see the word in context.

-• Synonyms and Antonyms are used extensively in Verbal Reasoning questions.
+• Synonyms and Antonyms are used extensively in verbal reasoning questions.
 Practise these by setting Custom Practices for your child under:

 • English - Vocabulary - Meaning of Words - Antonyms and Synonyms.